tilburgsciencehub/website/content/topics/Analyze/machine-learning/ml-intro/supervised-learning-101.md

 * Model Evaluation: Learned about evaluation metrics such as the R-squared, RMSE, confusion matrices, accuracy, precision, and recall to understand model performance.
 {{% /summary %}}

+## Additional Resources

+* Want to learn more on how to implement these methods and others?
+Check out [this](https://www.datacamp.com/blog/supervised-machine-learning) article and [this](https://app.datacamp.com/learn/skill-tracks/supervised-machine-learning-in-r) track on Datacamp if you are using R.
+* Do you prefer learning how to do supervised learning in Python?
+Check out [this](https://app.datacamp.com/learn/skill-tracks/supervised-machine-learning-in-python) skill track on Datacamp.